Japan dodges recession with revised third quarter GDP expansion

-TOKYO Japan's economy dodged recession in the third quarter with the initial estimate of a contraction revised to an annualized expansion of 1.0 percent, offering a glimmer of hope for policymakers struggling to end years of stagnation.
+TOKYO Japan's economy dodged a technical recession in the third quarter with the initial estimate of a contraction revised to an annualised expansion of 1.0 percent, offering a glimmer of hope for policymakers struggling to end years of stagnation.

-Capital expenditure was the key contributor to the upgrade, a welcome sign for premier Shinzo Abe's administration that is pressuring companies to invest more of their record profits to put Japan's economy on a sustained recovery path.

-The revision to 1.0 percent growth from the preliminary estimate of a 0.8 percent fall considerably exceeded the median market forecast for 0.1 percent growth, suggesting the world's third largest economy was in better shape than initially thought.
+The upgrade from a preliminary reading of a 0.8 percent fall was bigger than a median market forecast for a revision to a 0.1 percent increase, suggesting the world's third largest economy was in better shape than initially thought.
+It followed a revised 0.5 percent contraction in April-June.

 Initial estimates of a third-quarter contraction had meant Japan was in a technical recession - defined as two straight quarters in which GDP has declined.